adamisom/collab-canvas/docs/phase2/tasks.md

 DEFAULT RECTANGLE SIZE: 100 x 80 pixels
 VIEWPORT CENTER: (${viewportInfo.centerX}, ${viewportInfo.centerY})

+PARAMETER RANGES (validate user requests):
+- Rectangle dimensions: 20-3000 pixels (width and height)
+- Canvas positions: 0-3000 for x and y coordinates
+- Batch creation: maximum 50 rectangles at once
+- Offset spacing: 10-100 pixels (for batch layouts)

+If user requests values outside these ranges, respond with:
+"That value is outside the valid range.
+[Explain the valid range]"

 RULES FOR MULTI-STEP COMMANDS:
 - You can execute multiple actions in sequence (max 5 steps)
 - Multi-step is ONLY allowed if the FIRST action creates exactly ONE rectangle